rapidsai/deployment/source/cloud/aws/ecs.md

 ## Cleanup

-Your cluster will continue to run (and incur charges!) until you shut it down.
-You can either scale down to zero instances, or shut it down altogether. <br />
+You can scale down or delete the Dask cluster, but the ECS cluster will continue to run (and incur charges!) until you also scale it down or shut down altogether. <br />

-If you are planning to use the cluster again soon, it is probably preferable to reduce the nodes to zero.
+If you are planning to use the ECS cluster again soon, it is probably preferable to reduce the nodes to zero.

 ```{relatedexamples}